About Dr. Lee

 Books

-Lee, S., (Author), Curating Urban Places: Education, Policy, and Art in Action, forthcoming with Palgrave Macmillan, expected December 2026.
+Lee, S., Kim, B., & Ho, W. (First author & editor).
+Curating Urban Places: Education, Policy, and Art in Action.
+Palgrave Macmillan.
+(Under contract; manuscript delivery scheduled December 2026)

 Conference Proceedings

-Lee, S. (forthcoming 2025).
+Lee, S. (2025).
 Connecting Indoor Digital Space and Outdoor Garden for Experiential Learning through Art Curation and Technology.
 International Society of the Learning Sciences.

-Lee, S. & Kim, B. (forthcoming 2025).
+Lee, S., & Kim, B. (2025).
 Placemaking in Dentistry: Enhancing Dental Patient Engagement and Learning through Collaborative Digital Storyboard Creation.
 International Society of the Learning Sciences.

-Lee, S., & Shulyakovskaya, L. (forthcoming 2025).
+Lee, S., & Shulyakovskaya, L. (2025).
 Placemaking Through Artistic Pedagogy: Advancing Anti-Oppression in Public Spaces.
 International Society of the Learning Sciences.

 Lee, S., & Kim, B. (2024).
 Embodied learning through art: Enhancing interdisciplinary approaches in STEM education.
 In P. Sengupta, D. Clark, & J. Lock (Eds.), Proceedings of the 8th International STEM in Education Conference (STEM 2024).
 University of Calgary.